Ever heard about the 10,000 hour rule?

 - Your personal definition of fluency (a.k.a. your goal)

-- And external testing structure like the CEFR
+- An external testing structure like the CEFR

-Just keep in mind that how those words are counted will involve grammar.
-This means that you will often boost your word count simply by knowing how one word operates in different tenses.
+Again, keep in mind that how those words in the different levels involves matters of grammar.
+This means that you can often boost your word count simply by knowing how one word operates in different tenses.

 How to Figure Out How Many Words You Truly Know